Circle actions on four dimensional almost complex manifolds with discrete fixed point sets: Background and preliminaries

 \begin{lem} \cite{JT} Let the circle act on a compact almost complex manifold $M$ with a discrete fixed point set.
 Then there exists a labeled, directed multigraph describing $M$ such that, for each edge $e$, the index of $i(e)$ in the isotropy submanifold $M^{\mathbb{Z}/(w(e))}$ is one less than the index of $t(e)$ in $M^{\mathbb{Z}/(w(e))}$.
 In particular, the multigraph has no self-loops. \end{lem}

 We shall explore a multigraph satisfying the conditions in Lemma \ref{l26} in dimension 4.
 Consider a circle action on a 4-dimensional compact almost complex manifold $M$ with a discrete fixed point set.
-Without loss of generality, by quotienting out by the subgroup that acts trivially, suppose that the action is effective.
-Suppose that a fixed point $p$ has weight $+w$ for some positive integer $w$ such that $w>1$.
+Without loss of generality, by quotienting out by the subgroup that acts trivially, we may assume that the action is effective.
+Suppose that a fixed point $p$ has a weight $+w$ for some positive integer $w$ such that $w>1$.
 The group $\mathbb{Z}_w$ acts on $M$ as a subgroup of $S^1$.
 The set $M^{\mathbb{Z}_w}$ of points in $M$ that are fixed by the $\mathbb{Z}_w$-action is a union of smaller dimensional compact almost complex submanifolds.
 Let $F$ be a connected component of $M^{\mathbb{Z}_w}$ that contains $p$.
-In general, $\dim F=2m$ if and only if $p$ has exactly $m$ weights that are divisible by $w$.
-Since the action is effective, $\dim M=4$, and $p$ has weight $w>1$, it follows that $\dim F=2$.
-The circle action on $M$ restricts to a circle action $C$ on $F$.
-The $C$-action on $F$ has $p$ as a fixed point.
-This implies that $F$ is the 2-sphere, since among compact oriented Riemann surfaces, only $S^2$ admits a circle action with a fixed point.
-Since any circle action on $S^2$ has 2 fixed points, the $C$-action on $F$ has another fixed point $q$ that has weight $-w$ as a weight of the $C$-action; hence the original circle action on $M$ also has weight $-w$ at $q$.
+Then $\dim F=2m$ if and only if $p$ has exactly $m$ weights that are divisible by $w$.
+Since the action is effective, $\dim M=4$, and $p$ has the weight $w>1$, it follows that $\dim F=2$.
+The circle group acts on $F$ as a restriction, and the $S^1$-action on $F$ has $p$ as a fixed point.
+This implies that $F$ is a 2-sphere, since among compact oriented Riemann surfaces, only $S^2$ admits a circle action with a fixed point.
+Since any circle action on $S^2$ has 2 fixed points, the $S^1$-action on $F$ has another fixed point $q$ that has $-w$ as a weight of the $S^1$-action; hence the original circle action on $M$ also has a weight $-w$ at $q$.
 Draw an edge from $p$ to $q$ with label $w$.
-Therefore, by (5) of Definition \ref{d11}, $(p,q)$ is $w$-edge.
+By (4) of Definition \ref{d11}, $(p,q)$ is $w$-edge.
 Alternatively, $(q,p)$ is $(-w)$-edge.
-In \cite{Ka}, the $(p,q)$-edge is called $\mathbb{Z}_w$-sphere.
+In \cite{Ka}, the $(p,q)$-edge is called a $\mathbb{Z}_w$-sphere.

-By Proposition \ref{p22}, the number of times weight $+1$ occurs at fixed points of index $i$ is equal to the number of times weight $-1$ occurs at fixed points of index $i+1$; therefore, if a fixed point $p$ has weight $+1$, draw an edge from $p$ to a fixed point $q$ that has weight $-1$ and $n_p+1=n_q$.
-This is how we draw a 2-regular labeled directed multigraph describing $M$ that has no self-loops by Lemma \ref{l26}.
+By Proposition \ref{p22}, the number of times the weight $+1$ occurs at fixed points of index $i$ is equal to the number of times the weight $-1$ occurs at fixed points of index $i+1$, for $i \in \{0,1\}$.
+Therefore, each time some fixed point $p$ has the weight $+1$, there exists another fixed point $q$ that has the weight $-1$ with $n_p+1=n_q$; draw an edge from $p$ to $q$, giving a label $1$.
+This is how we draw a 2-regular labeled directed multigraph describing $M$ with no self-loops in Lemma \ref{l26}.

-The weights at fixed points lying in the same connected component of $M^{\mathbb{Z}_w}$ are equal modulo $w$;